 Rodents also cause economic losses to poultry operations by consuming feed, by causing structural damage to poultry facilities, and by vectoring pathogens, such as Salmonella enteriditis.
-New York poultry farmers, for instance, rank rodents, followed by flies, as the most serious pest problems affecting poultry farms (Harrington et al. 1998).
+New York poultry farmers, for instance, consider rodents, along with flies, as serious pest problems that cause an economic loss to the poultry industry (Harrington et al. 1998).
 Pocket gophers often damage lawns, golf courses, parks, and other noncrop areas through their burrowing activities.
-In Colorado alone, about three million acres of private lands are damaged to some extent by prairie dogs and other rodents

-(State of Colorado Department of Agriculture, undated).
+In Colorado alone, about three million acres of private lands are reported to be damaged by prairie dogs and other rodents (State of Colorado Department of Agriculture, undated).
 Muskrats, nutria, and ground squirrels may damage levees, ditch banks, and culverts in agricultural areas.

 III.
-Rodenticide Use
+Rodenticide Use in Rodent Control